You can prevent heart disease by following a heart-healthy lifestyle. Here are strategies to help you protect your heart.By Mayo Clinic Staff

 The body mass index (BMI) uses height and weight to determine whether a person is overweight or obese.
 A BMI of 25 or higher is considered overweight and is generally associated with higher cholesterol, higher blood pressure, and an increased risk of heart disease and stroke.

 Waist circumference also can be a useful tool to measure how much belly fat you have.
 The risk of heart disease is higher if the waist measurement is greater than:

 - 40 inches (101.6 centimeters, or cm) for men

 - 35 inches (88.9 cm) for women

 Even a small weight loss can be beneficial.
-Reducing your weight by just 3% to 5% can help decrease certain fats in your blood (triglycerides), lower your blood sugar (glucose) and reduce your risk of type 2 diabetes.
-Losing even more helps lower your blood pressure and blood cholesterol level.
+Reducing weight by just 3% to 5% can help decrease certain fats in the blood (triglycerides), lower blood sugar (glucose) and reduce the risk of type 2 diabetes.
+Losing even more helps lower blood pressure and blood cholesterol level.